 As Traditional Indian fermented foods contain probiotics, they are also called Indian probiotics foods.
 Indian people find these fermented foods delicious and beneficial for health.
-That’s why Traditional Indian fermented foods are very popular to Indians and travelers that visit India.
+That’s why Traditional Indian fermented foods are very popular with Indians and travelers that visit India.
 These foods are rich in probiotics such as Lactic acid bacteria and bifidobacteria.
+These are also best for their taste and health benefit.

 List of Traditional Indian fermented foods:

-Traditional Indian Fermented foods fall in several categories:
+Traditional Indian Fermented foods fall into several categories.
+There are 7 types of Indian fermented foods.

 - Cereal-based (with/without pulses) fermented foods,